james-o-dev/bitburner-scripts/README.md

 	* `buy` the Deeplink programs as you can afford it.
 	* `buy` QoL programs if you want.
 	* Join factions and purchase augments needed.
-	* Upgrade home ram (up, until you feel you no longer need it any more - or when you go over 100 processes on the home server).
+	* Upgrade home ram when you can afford it
 	* Upgrade home cpu (may not be necessary?).
 		* Buy additional servers to use, if you need more ram and you currently can not afford upgrading home ram.
 		* Use `purchase-servers.js` to a single server with the largest amount of ram you can afford.
 	* `buy` Formula.exe
 	* Once augments get too expensive, install augments and start again.
-* Try and keep below 100 running scripts per server (there might be a game technical reason for it?).
-	* Increase the `SETTINGS.POLL` to decrease the maximum running scripts, at the expense of profit.

 ## To Do